Required Texts:

 Required:

 C.B.
-Macpherson, The Political Theory of Possessive Individualism, sections II and V
+Macpherson, The Political Theory of Possessive Individualism, sections II and VRecommended:

 Thomas Hobbes, Leviathan